 I grew up in Los Angeles and by the age of 17 was responsible for the family business.
 After graduating college—a family first—I moved to New York to start my career in technology.
 At 25, I founded Pinnacle from my living room in Dallas.
 Shortly thereafter, I married and had my first daughter, a millennium baby.
 Over the next few years, business continued to grow.
 During my next pregnancy, however, the September 11th tragedy brought the economy and our business to a virtual standstill.
 Two days later, my second daughter was born.

-There I was with two infants, one remaining client, four employees, and a liquidation plan I had created at the urging of consultants.
+There I was with two infants, one remaining client, four associates, and a liquidation plan I had created at the urging of consultants.
 I lay awake many nights wondering what went wrong and praying for guidance.
 The first crossroads in my business came about when my partner offered to sell his stake of the firm.
 It was time to either lean in or lean out... so I leaned in hard.

 To many, it appeared I had just bought 100% of nothing, but what I actually did was acquire one hundred percent of my destiny.
-I talked to my employees and they leaned in with me.
+I talked to my associates and they leaned in with me.
 Sometimes working for free and always hustling, we answered over forty proposals in nine months before we won a single one.
 I will never forget that momentous win and the people who helped make it happen; it was the beginning of Pinnacle’s renaissance.